-The Equinox – and its significance
+The Autumn Equinox – and its significance

-Before we dig deeper into some of the customs associated with this day it has to be pointed out that this is not a Celtic festival of the quarter days.
+Before we dig deeper into some of the customs associated with this day it has to be pointed out that this is not a Gaelic festival of the quarter days.
 It is, however, significant for us personally and historically.

 It was known as Michaelmas and ‘riding day’ in some of the Hebridean islands where, on this day, a great race was held called the Oda.
 It was also a time for elections of magistrates, burgh officers, provost’s etc. Accounts were also settled at this time.
 Michaelmas fairs were also held where folks would advertise their skills for employment in the following months.
 It’s the time the year is split between light and dark astronomically in equal measure.
 There are some scholars and practitioners who think that Lunastal celebrations were moved to this date.
 It is quite possible especially with it link to horses and its inherent male qualities but also perhaps a date in its own right.
 St Michael was a very popular figure which may account for its popularity.